agntcy/telemetry-hub/metrics_computation_engine/README.md

 ### Native Metrics Plugin

 The MCE includes a comprehensive **native metrics plugin** that provides 13 advanced session-level and span-level metrics for AI agent evaluation.
 These metrics use LLM-as-a-Judge techniques and confidence analysis for comprehensive assessment.
-See the complete list in the installation section below.
+For additional plugin metrics and detailed descriptions, see the Native Metrics Plugin README: [plugins/mce_metrics_plugin/README.md](./plugins/mce_metrics_plugin/README.md).

 ## Third-party Integrations